sdh07/X-Creation-Prompts/Meta Prompt.md

   - **ISME**: Simulates scenarios to ensure accuracy.
   - **AC**: Facilitates refinements.

+**Command Integration**:
+/check_in "Topic or Roadblock: Validating the Enhanced Command"

 🧠 *AC Checkpoint*:
 - *AC*: "Are the test results satisfactory, or do we need further refinement?"
 - **Command to Transition**: `/proceed_step7`

+---

 ### Step 7: Final Review & Execution
 **Trigger**: Testing and validation are complete in Step 6.